Los Guayos Municipality: History

 On February 20, 1694, Don Francisco Berroterán, governor of the Province of Venezuela, declared Los Guayos "Town of Indians".
 The area was belonged to the Guayos tribe.
 On June 6, 1710, the priest Mariano de Martí made "Los Guayos" a parish.
 In 1751, inhabitants of Los Guayos joined the national uprising led by Francisco de León against the Compañía Guipuzcoana.
 In 1812, Francisco de Miranda left a troop in the town of Los Guayos to defend the road against the Spanish troops while he followed his campaign in the Valencia region.
 The troop engaged in a battle with the Spanish troops and was about to win the battle when one of its officers turned to the enemy.
 The troop then dispersed itself.

 Geography

 The town of Los Guayos is part of the Los Guayos municipality.
-It has now almost merged with other towns in the area.
+In later years, it had become closer to merging with other towns in the area.
 The Caracas-Valencia motorway lies immediately to the North-Northeast of Los Guayos.
 The Los Guayos river runs from the northeast to the southeast part of the town.